Can't You See (The Marshall Tucker Band song): Artistry

-Cover versions

-Waylon Jennings
+Waylon Jennings version

 "Can't You See" was covered by American country music artist Hank Williams Jr. for his 1975 album Hank Williams Jr. and Friends and also by Waylon Jennings for his 1976 album Are You Ready for the Country.
 Jennings' version was released as the album's first single in July 1976 and peaked at number four on the Billboard Hot Country Singles chart.
 It also reached number one on the RPM Country Tracks chart in Canada.

 Other versions

 Matt Minglewood's band recorded a version on 1979's Minglewood Band album.
 It is a staple in his live shows to this day, and includes a preamble about the song being about loneliness, painting a picture of a man leaving the rural East Coast of Canada for the Big City and how when his love leaves, he is lonely.

 Alabama covered the song regularly while touring, but never released it as a single.
 It ended up on their 1988 live album with lead vocals by Jeff Cook.
 Halfway to Gone covered the song on their 2002 album Second Season.

 Black Stone Cherry covered the song on their 2011 album Between the Devil and the Deep Blue Sea.

+Davey T Hamilton has released two different cover versions of the song.
+The first is on his 2011 EP Cincy Beerfest 2011. and the second on his 2024 EP Southern Rock.